CBC Music: 2007 format change

-In 2006, speculation arose that Radio Two programming would undergo a format and name change, similar to that which its French counterpart Espace musique undertook in 2004, although no plans were announced until January 2007.
+In 2006, speculation arose that Radio Two programming would undergo a format and name change, similar to that which its French counterpart Espace musique undertook in 2004; however, no plans were announced until January 2007.
 These changes, which took effect March 19, resulted in a tighter focus on music – still primarily classical but also including jazz, world music, and live music of all types.
 The length and frequency of newscasts, which had essentially duplicated those heard on Radio One, was reduced dramatically.
 The 2007 revamp also resulted in a subtle name change from Radio Two to Radio 2.

-In March 2008, CBC announced plans to complete the transformation of Radio 2, significantly altering its daytime programming lineup.
+In March 2008, the CBC announced plans to complete the transformation of Radio 2, significantly altering its daytime programming lineup.
 These plans resulted in the "New Radio 2", starting September 2, 2008.
 In essence, the morning and afternoon drive programs, which had focused almost exclusively on classical music, were replaced with new shows featuring a wider range of genres.
 The goal, according to the CBC, was to increase exposure of musicians and genres, other than classical and jazz, which received little airtime on private radio.

 Concomitantly, four web radio streams – all-classical, jazz, singer-songwriter, and "Canadian composer" – were introduced.

 On June 10, the CBC announced that hosts associated with the new programming would include Julie Nesrallah, Molly Johnson and Rich Terfry.